executors/executors/wording.md

 For an executor type `E`, the expression `is_executor_v<E>` shall be a valid constant expression with the value `true`.

-In addition to the above requirements, types `E` and `F` model `executor` only if they satisfy the requirements from at least one row in the Table below.
+In addition to the above requirements, types `E` and `F` model `executor` only if they satisfy the requirements of the Table below.

 In the Table below,